Skip to Content

 Have you ever wondered what the small Tardis-like box perched on the corner of Trafalgar Square is?
 The answer is London’s smallest police station.

-The box (which, in truth isn’t a police station but an observation post made from a hollowed out lamppost), gives the officer inside a view across the whole of the square – an important feature in the days when Trafalgar Square was used as a frequent spot for protesters.
+The box (which, in truth isn’t a police station but an observation post made from a hollowed-out lamppost), gives the officer inside a view across the whole of the square – an important as Trafalgar Square is used as a frequent spot for protesters.

 The Olympics may have brought a new sense of pride to London, but even though the events are long-finished, their legacy lives on.

 The Lee Valley White Water Centre may technically be in Herefordshire, but it’s close enough that you can get there without breaking a sweat.
-Believe me when I say that it is worth the effort.
+Believe us when we say that it is worth the effort.

 Where else are you going to get the chance to tackle white water rapids, go canoeing, kayaking or tubing less than an hour from the centre of town?